-Land Conservation Act Special Topic Webinar - November 30th!
+Land Conservation Act Special Topic Webinar - Presentation Available

 The Department of Conservation will be hosting a series of educational seminars to assist planners and decision makers in the implementation of the Land Conservation Act.
 The first topic will be Land Acquisition by Public Agencies - Williamson Act Requirements.
-This webinar will be held on November 30th, 2015 at 10:00 AM.
-Additional webinar dates will be offered after January 1, 2016.
-Please email us for information or questions.
+The first webinar was held on November 30, 2015.
+Additional webinar dates on this topic will be offered in February 2016.

 2014 Land Conservation Act Status Report

-The 2014 Land Conservation Act Status Report is now available.
-The report provides information to the Legislature and general public on the implementation of the Act by counties and cities.
+The 2014 Land Conservation Act Status Report provides information to the Legislature and general public on the implementation of the Act by counties and cities.
 Data is collected through the yearly LCA and Open Space Subvention Act Survey.
 Please see the

 Enrollment Statistics page for more information.